UK's Barratt reports higher forward sales as housebuying recovers

-Oct 14 (Reuters) - Britain's biggest housebuilder Barratt BDEV.L on Wednesday reported a near 17% jump in its forward sales value, benefiting from strong pent-up demand for its homes following the end of a coronavirus-led lockdown.
+Oct 14 (Reuters) - Britain's biggest housebuilder Barratt BDEV.L reported a near 17% jump in forward sales for the past three months on Wednesday and said it had delivered almost a quarter more homes than in the same period a year ago as Britain's housing market bounced back from the initial round of coronavirus lockdowns.

 ($1 = 0.7744 pounds)